 In Florida, a fraudulent conveyance (also called a fraudulent transfer) is a debtor’s transfer of legal title of non-exempt property to a third party with the intent to hinder, delay, or defraud a present or future creditor.
-A Florida fraudulent transfer is a transfer of legal title to a second person who is the recipient, or “transferee,” of the asset.
+The person receiving the property is the “transferee” of the asset.

-A simple example of a fraudulent transfer could be transferring legal title of property or registration of a financial account to the name of a debtor’s spouse or child.
+A fraudulent conveyance can be either a fraudulent transfer or a fraudulent conversion.
+An example of a fraudulent transfer is transferring the legal title of property or registration of a financial account to the name of a debtor’s spouse or child.
 Moving money or other assets to a new location is not a transfer if the debtor has not changed ownership or title to the asset.

-A fraudulent conversion is a debtor’s conversion of non-exempt property subject to creditor attack to a different type of property, still owned by the debtor, that is exempt or immune from creditor attack.
-An example of a fraudulent conversion is the debtor’s spending his non-exempt cash to purchase of an exempt annuity.
+A fraudulent conversion is a debtor’s conversion of non-exempt property to a different type of property, still owned by the debtor, that is exempt or immune from creditor attack.
+An example of fraudulent conversion is the debtor spending their non-exempt cash to purchase an exempt annuity.

 Fraudulent Conveyance: Intent to Hinder or Delay Collection

 The debtor’s intent is an essential element of a fraudulent conveyance.
 Conveyances are fraudulent if the debtor made the conveyance with the intent to hinder or delay creditor collections.
 Debtors will not typically admit that their transfers or conversions were intended to protect against creditor collection.
 The trial court must infer the debtor’s intent from the facts of each situation.